mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * As a User not registered I want to be able to contact the developer by usign the contact page form.
 * As a User registered I want to be able to log in to the website.
 * As a User logged in I want to be able to add recipes.
-* As a User logged in I want to be able to view my recipe and others.
+* As a User logged in I want to be able to view my recipe and other users' recipes.
 * As a User logged in I want to be able to edit my recipe.
 * As a User logged in I want to be able to delete my recipe.
 * As a User logged in I want to be able to delete my account.